etran04/FollowMeAudio/README.md

 HOW TO USE
 ----------

+For the purpose of this use case, we will be ignoring custom settings (volume offset, song selection)
+<br> This scenario will run the default song (The Hills by The Weeknd @ volume offset: 0)

 <br> 1) Go into app 'FollowMe'
 <br> 2) Press the '+' sign at the top right corner.
-<br> 3) Input beacon information. (name has to match with speaker paired with)
+<br> 3) Input beacon information.
-<br> <b> Click 'list of speakers' to see all available speakers on the network. </b>
 <br> 4) See that beacon is registered.
 Location should be updating.
+<br> 5) Pair the beacon to a speaker by clicking on the beacon, and then 'Pair Speaker'
+<br> 6) Select an inactive speaker from the list of speakers.
+<br> 7) See that the beacon is paired with the intended speaker.
-<br> 5) Press the 'settings' icon at the top left corner.
+<br> 7) Press the 'settings' icon at the top left corner.
-<br> 6) Play song when ready.
+<br> 8) Play song when ready.
 Alert will notify user song is playing.
-<br><b> At this point, you can walk around and see Follow Me in action. </b>
-<br> 6) Stop song when ready.
+<br> 9) Stop song when ready.
 Alert will notify when song is stopped.

 ![Imgur](http://i.imgur.com/1Xd9HL2.png)